 The American Rescue Plan Act (ARPA) was passed by Congress and signed by President Biden on March 11, 2021.
 These funds are intended to help states and localities fight the COVID-19 pandemic, maintain vital public services, and build a strong, resilient, and equitable recovery from the pandemic.
 After listening to the community through an extensive 6-month public engagement process, the Harrisonburg City Council adopted on October 11, 2022, five investment priority areas for the City of Harrisonburg's ARPA funding.
-City Council and City staff are now in the process of considering projects that would fit into these five priority areas.

 - Expand Accessible, Affordable Housing - Many struggled with housing insecurity during the pandemic.
 We seek to expand accessible, affordable housing.

 - Improve Neighborhoods - The pandemic highlighted how important neighborhoods are to daily well-being, and a sense of belonging.
 We seek to improve the beautification of neighborhoods in ways that promote safety and connection and yield additional environmental benefits.